 i.
 “The Jews were bad enough, but the Chaldees were worse, if worse might be; malignants above measure, Poneropolitans, breathing devils.
 A hard knot must have a harder wedge, as the proverb is.”
 (Trapp)

 ii.
 “How he may use a more wicked population to punish a less wicked one may create theological problems for mortal minds, but it is consistent with his sovereignty over all.”
 (Block)

 c.
 They will seek peace, but there shall be none: There would be no quickly made peace treaty or tribute paid to prevent the disaster.
 It would surely come.

 d.
-Then they will seek a vision from a prophet: Frightened by the disaster and confused by the rumor, some would finally seek God’s word.
+Then they will seek a vision from a prophet: Frightened by the disaster and confused by the rumor, some would finally seek a word from God.
 In that day of judgment, there would be none.
 The law will perish from the priest, and counsel from the elders.

 ii.
-The king will mourn: “In the eyes of Ezekiel, the king was Jehoiachin (1:2) and the prince was Zedekiah.
-Though Zedekiah was the last king of Judah, the prophet didn’t recognize his reign but considered him only a prince (12:10, 12).”
+The king will mourn: “In the eyes of Ezekiel, the king was Jehoiachin (Ezekiel 1:2) and the prince was Zedekiah.
+Though Zedekiah was the last king of Judah, the prophet didn’t recognize his reign but considered him only a prince (Ezekiel 12:10, 12).”
 (Wiersbe)

 e.
 According to what they deserve I will judge them: This was a terrible promise.
 Israel had sinned greatly, so a great judgment was coming upon them.

 f.
 Then they shall know that I am the LORD: The triple repetition in this chapter makes the point strongly.
 God’s purpose was not Israel’s pain, but their restoration to a true relationship with Him.